PauliCZ44/p1xt-guides/deprecated/job-ready-javascript-edition-3.0.md

       ](https://www.khanacademy.org/math/trigonometry) and [
       Precalculus
       ](https://www.khanacademy.org/math/precalculus)).
+ *Progres:* Working on algebra (its kind of review co it should go quick)

-- [ ] Videos: [Git Videos](https://git-scm.com/videos) or Book: [Pro Git](https://git-scm.com/book/en/v2) or thorough knowledge of Git.
+- [x] Videos: [Git Videos](https://git-scm.com/videos) or Book: [Pro Git](https://git-scm.com/book/en/v2) or thorough knowledge of Git.
 - [ ] Project: [JavaScript Interview Prep](https://www.hackerrank.com/chingu-challenge-9-javascript-prep) - sign up for this now and work through it alongside the rest of the guide.
+*Progres*: I logged in hackerrank.
+I also work on js.checkio.org. so i will track this here *Checkio:*  Elementary 28%
+*Hackerrank - Chingu Challenge #9 - JavaScript Prep:* 0 %
-- [ ] Project: take a quick read through the [FAQ for this guide](#faq-for-this-guide) at the end of this document, particularly the helpful links, you'll want to reference them as you work through the guide.
+- [x] Project: take a quick read through the [FAQ for this guide](#faq-for-this-guide) at the end of this document, particularly the helpful links, you'll want to reference them as you work through the guide.
-*Working ont this*

 ---

 ## Tier 1 - The Basics